I had a blood test to check for arthritis...

 A low level of sodium in the blood (also known as hyponatremia) is relatively common.
 A high level of sodium in the blood (hypernatremia) is much less common.

-If you are otherwise feeling well it’s quite possible it was a glitch in processing your sample, and the next reading may be normal.
+If you’re otherwise feeling well it’s quite possible the test result was due to a glitch in processing your sample, and the next reading may be normal.
 But higher levels of sodium in the blood that don’t come down do need further investigation.

 Hyponatremia – the symptoms and causes